Holomorphic Cartan geometries and rational curves: The local consequences of rational curves

-\begin{corollary} Suppose that $G/H$ is a complex-homogeneous space, and that $\LieH \subset \LieG$ has maximal dimension among complex Lie subalgebras.
-Suppose that $E \to M$ is a $G/H$-geometry, and $M$ contains a rational curve.
-Then the $G/H$-geometry is flat and locally isomorphic to the model. \end{corollary}
+\begin{corollary} Suppose that \(H \subset G\) is a closed complex sugroup of a complex Lie groups and the associated Lie algebra \(\LieH \subsetneq \LieG\) is a maximal proper complex Lie subalgebra.
+Suppose that \(E \to M\) is a holomorphic \((X,G)\)-geometry on a connected complex manifold, \(X=G/H\), and \(M\) contains a rational curve.
+Then the \((X,G)\)-geometry is flat and locally isomorphic to the model Cartan geometry on \(X\). \end{corollary}

-\begin{theorem} Suppose that $M$ is complex manifold with a holomorphic parabolic geometry modelled on a complete rational homogeneous variety $G/P$ where $P \subset G$ is a maximal parabolic subgroup.
-Suppose that $M$ contains a rational curve.
-Then the parabolic geometry is locally isomorphic to the model.
-If $M$ is compact and either (1) has finite fundamental group or (2) has a tame rational curve, then $M$ is isomorphic to the model. \end{theorem} \begin{proof} If a finite fundamental group, then a finite unramified covering space develops to the model $G/P$.
-But $G/P$ is simply connected. \end{proof}

-Our results on conformal geometry are now clear, modulo the proof of the main theorem.
+For example, on any connected complex manifold containing a rational curve, every holomorphic conformal or projective connection is flat.

+\begin{corollary} Suppose \((X,G)\) is a complex homogeneous space and that \(E \to M\) is a holomorphic \((X,G)\)-geometry on a connected complex manifold.
+Suppose that \(M\) contains an ample rational curve.
+Then the \((X,G)\)-geometry is flat and locally isomorphic to the model Cartan geometry on \(X\). \end{corollary}

+\begin{proof} The ample ambient tangent bundle along the rational curve prevents the rational curve from sitting in the leaves of a foliation. \end{proof}